aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05a-stream-with-spark.md

-# Module 05A: Explore Spark Streaming in Azure Synapse Analytics
+# Lab 05A: Explore Spark Streaming in Azure Synapse Analytics

 In this exercise, you'll use *Spark Structured Streaming* and *delta tables* in Azure Synapse Analytics to process streaming data.